 Citizens Advice undertake regular audits of suppliers' complaints signposting and provide individual reports with recommendations to suppliers.
-This guide is designed to help suppliers with the basic complaints signposting requirements and best practice, based off the criteria developed by the complaints signposting audit working group.
+This guide is designed to help suppliers with the basic complaints signposting requirements and best practice, based on the criteria developed by the complaints signposting audit working group2.
 It is intended as a supplementary to the relevant regulations (listed below) to give additional guidance on what Citizens Advice would expect as good signposting practice.

-- The Complaints Handling Regulations 2008 mandates that suppliers must have a complaints policy and details the minimum requirements for that policy.
-It also sets out what suppliers must communicate to ensure consumers can effectively make complaints and have them resolved. - There are standard licence conditions about signposting to the Consumer Service (SLC 31.1) and consumer checklist (SLC 31.4 to 31.8) which should appear on consumers' bills and statements about obtaining independent advice and redress.
+- The Complaints Handling Regulations 20083 mandates that suppliers must have a complaints policy and details the minimum requirements for that policy.
+It also sets out what suppliers must communicate to ensure consumers can effectively make complaints and have them resolved. - There are standard licence conditions4 about signposting to the Citizens Advice consumer service (SLC 31.1) and to the Energy Consumer Guidance (SLC 31.4 to 31.8).
+The Energy Consumer Guidance provides information for consumers on obtaining independent advice and redress.

-&lt;sup>1 Citizens Advice 2016 Complaints Signposting Audit
+1 Citizens Advice 2016 Complaints Signposting Audit

-&lt;sup>2 Section 2.2 Citizens Advice 2016 Complaints Signposting Audit
+2 Section 2.2 Citizens Advice 2016 Complaints Signposting Audit

-&lt;sup>3 The Gas and Electricity (Consumer Complaints Handling Standards) Regulations 2008
+3 The Gas and Electricity (Consumer Complaints Handling Standards) Regulations 2008

-&lt;sup>4 Section 31 in the Electric and Gas Supply licences
+4 Section 31 in the Electric and Gas Supply licences